Sports might be the last area of civility I see today in our society.

 In past presidential debates, the candidates took their turns more than today, where they talked over each other and the moderators.
 This is only a reflection of how we speak to each other today.

-I applaud Andy Stanley’s message not that long ago to his church about the election.
+I applaud Andy Stanley’s message to his church not long ago about the election.
 Listen for yourself:

 I think Stanley’s points around the scripture are what can help us restore civility to our public discourse.